-- Admission fees or charges for extracurricular activities, where attendance is optional and where the admission fees or charges a student must pay to attend or participate in an extracurricular activity are the same for all students, regardless of whether the student is enrolled in a public or a home school. - Cost for materials for a class project that exceeds minimum requirements and is kept by the student. - Security deposits for the return of materials, supplies, or equipment. - Personal physical education and athletic equipment and apparel. - Items of personal use or products that a student has an option to purchase such as student publications, class rings, annuals, and graduation announcements. - Field trips considered supplementary to the district's educational program. - Admission fees or costs to attend or participate in optional extracurricular activities and programs. - Voluntarily purchased student health and accident insurance. - Use of musical instruments owned or rented by the school district. - Transportation of students to and from optional extracurricular activities or post-secondary instruction conducted at locations other than school.
+• Admission fees or charges for extracurricular activities, where attendance is optional and where the admission fees or charges a student must pay to attend or participate in an extracurricular activity are the same for all students, regardless of whether the student is enrolled in a public or a home school.

+- Cost for materials for a class project that exceeds minimum requirements and is kept by the student. - Security deposits for the return of materials, supplies, or equipment. - Personal physical education and athletic equipment and apparel. - Items of personal use or products that a student has an option to purchase such as student publications, class rings, annuals, and graduation announcements. - Field trips considered supplementary to the district's educational program. - Admission fees or costs to attend or participate in optional extracurricular activities and programs. - Voluntarily purchased student health and accident insurance. - Use of musical instruments owned or rented by the school district. - Transportation of students to and from optional extracurricular activities or post-secondary instruction conducted at locations other than school.

 Students will be charged for textbooks, workbooks, and library books that are lost or destroyed.
 The school district may waive a required fee or deposit if the student and parent/guardian are unable to pay.
-For more information, contact the [insert position title here].
+For more information, contact the student's counselor as we ensure that a student or family's ability to pay fees does not limit learning opportunities.